sag-gov-integration-unit/webmethods-container-deployments/aws_ecr/api_management/README.md

   2) create new container images with respective licenses (if applicable)
   3) move them to AWS ECR (or other repo of choice) to be used by the other tutorials (AWS ECS, Kubernetes with AWS EKS)

+Here are all the images that will get processed/created here:

+- webmethods-apigateway-standalone
+- webmethods-apigateway
+- webmethods-microgateway
+- webmethods-apigateway-configurator
+- webmethods-apiportal (only for 10.5/10.7 releases)
+- webmethods-devportal (only for 10.11 and above releases)
+- webmethods-devportal-standalone (only for 10.11 and above releases)
+- webmethods-devportal-configurator (only for 10.11 and above releases)
+- webmethods-sample-apis-bookstore
+- webmethods-sample-apis-uszip

 ## Pre-requisites 1

 - Have an AWS account setup fo CLI access